Lawrence, Massachusetts: Healthcare

 Lawrence General Hospital, founded in 1895, is the city's main hospital, providing service to much of the area south of the city.
 Other nearby hospitals are in Methuen, Haverhill, and Lowell.
 The city also is served by the Greater Lawrence Family Health Center.

 Guardian Ambulance was established in 1990 and incorporated in 1991 by local EMTs to serve the city during a downturn in the economy at that time.
 The station moved from the Tower Hill section to its current location on Marston Street in 1993.

 Public safety

 Lawrence has its own police and fire departments, and Lawrence General Hospital provides ambulance services to the city.
 The city is also covered by the Andover barracks of Troop A of the Massachusetts State Police, which serves much of the western Merrimack Valley and several towns just south of Andover.

 Lawrence Correctional Alternative Center is a regional alternative jail for low-risk offenders.

 Utilities

-The city doesn't own public works and trash pickup departments.
+The city does not own public works and trash pickup departments.